relaycorp/veraid-authority/README.md

 The API will use the following roles:

 - Admin.
 They can do absolutely anything on any organisation.
 - Org admin.
-They can do manage their own organisation.
+They can do anything within their own organisation.
 - Org member.
 They can manage much of their own membership in their respective organisation.

 ## HTTP Endpoints